 After consulting Safran Aircraft Engine's logistics team, the SkinPack team set up a custom tray design and production process.

-This project first had to start with the digitization of each part of the LEAP-1A engine, without exception.
-To do this, SkinPack has chosen to use the HandySCAN BLACK 3D scanner | Elite of Creaform, because of its accuracy, its rate of measurement, its high resolution and its portability.
-The measures had to be taken on site, in the premises of Safran Aircraft Engine, without affecting the company's activities.
+The first step in this project was to digitize every single part of the LEAP-1A engine, without exception.
+To do this, SkinPack chose to use the 3D scanner HandySCAN BLACK | Elite from Creaform, due to its accuracy, measurement rate, high resolution and portability.
+The measurements had to be taken on Safran Aircraft Engine's premises, without affecting the company's operations.

-One step ahead of the competition
+A step ahead of the competition

-The use of the HandySCAN BLACK scanner | Elite for digitization has allowed SkinPack to stand out from the competition.
-Indeed, the speed of implementation and the high accuracy of data acquired on a wide variety of materials played a crucial role since these measures had to be taken on the spot.
-In addition, it would have been more complex and time-consuming to obtain the exact footprints of the parts in order to machine the foams accurately, without the digitization of the parts and the creation of a digital library.
+Using the scanner HandySCAN BLACK | Elite for digitizing set SkinPack apart from the competition.
+Indeed, the speed of set-up and the high precision of the data acquired on a wide variety of materials played a crucial role, since these measurements had to be taken on site.
+What's more, it would have been more complex and time-consuming to obtain exact impressions of the parts in order to machine the foams accurately, without digitizing the parts and creating a digital library.

 Oscar Llinares, SkinPack's Managing Director, states that "producing foams to the exact shape would not have been possible without this technology developed by Creaform", then adds that "the ease of use, deployment and rapid acquisition allow us to have a minor impact on our customer's activities during scanning campaigns."
 He concludes by saying that "acquisition has become the cornerstone of our entire business.
 All our physical and digital solutions cross the acquisition road at some point".